tensorflow/tfx/docs/tutorials/tfx/cloud-ai-platform-pipelines.md

     <img style="width: 65%;" src="images/cloud-ai-platform-pipelines/enable_api.png">

+    !!!
+Note
-    Note: You may have to wait several minutes before moving on, while the Kubernetes Engine APIs are being enabled for you.
+        You may have to wait several minutes before moving on, while the Kubernetes Engine APIs are being enabled for you.

 1. On the **Deploy Kubeflow Pipelines** page: